davidcrone/xafty/README.md

   data model or rewrite existing logic.
 Existing code drops directly into the network with minimal changes.
 - **Reduced cognitive burden:** You don’t need to remember the correct sequence of function calls.
-Colleagues don’t need to study the pipeline to figure out how to get the data they need.
+Colleagues can retrieve the data they need without studying the entire pipeline.
 They simply query the variables, and xafty evaluates the required steps.
 - **Effortless extensibility:** Adding a new step is as simple as:
   1.  deciding which variables it needs,
   2.  writing a function that takes and returns a data.frame,